Louise Glück: Career

 While attending poetry workshops, Glück began to publish her poems.
 Her first publication was in Mademoiselle, followed soon after by poems in Poetry, The New Yorker, The Atlantic Monthly, The Nation, and other venues.
 After leaving Columbia, Glück supported herself with secretarial work.
 She married Charles Hertz Jr. in 1967.
 In 1968, Glück published her first collection of poems, Firstborn, which received some positive critical attention.
 In a review, the poet Robert Hass described the book as "hard, artful, and full of pain".
-However, reflecting on it in 2003, the critic Stephanie Burt claimed that the collection "revealed a forceful but clotted poet, an anxious imitator of Robert Lowell and Sylvia Plath".
-Following the publication, Glück experienced a prolonged case of writer's block, which was only cured, she has said, after 1971, when she began to teach poetry at Goddard College in Vermont.
+However, reflecting on it in 2003, the critic Stephanie Burt said the collection "revealed a forceful but clotted poet, an anxious imitator of Robert Lowell and Sylvia Plath".
+Following the publication, Glück experienced a prolonged case of writer's block, which was not cured, she said, until 1971, when she began to teach poetry at Goddard College in Vermont.
 The poems she wrote during this time were collected in her second book, The House on Marshland (1975), which many critics have regarded as her breakthrough work, signaling her "discovery of a distinctive voice".

-In 1973, Glück gave birth to a son, Noah.
-Her marriage to Charles Hertz Jr. ended in divorce, and in 1977 she married John Dranow, an author who had started the summer writing program at Goddard College.
+In 1973, Glück gave birth to a son, Noah, with her partner, Keith Monley, who helped raise him for the first two years of his life.
+Her marriage to Charles Hertz, Jr. had ended in divorce, and in 1977 she married John Dranow, an author who had started the summer writing program at Goddard College.
 In 1980, Dranow and Francis Voigt, the husband of poet Ellen Bryant Voigt, co-founded the New England Culinary Institute as a private, for-profit college.
 Glück and Bryant Voigt were early investors in the institute and served on its board of directors.

 In 1980, Glück's third collection, Descending Figure, was published.
 It received some criticism for its tone and subject matter: for example, the poet Greg Kuzma accused Glück of being a "child hater" for her now anthologized poem, "The Drowned Children".
 On the whole, however, the book was well received.
 In The American Poetry Review, Mary Kinzie praised the book's illumination of "deprived, harmed, stammering beings".
-Writing in Poetry, the poet and critic J.D.
-McClatchy claimed the book was "a considerable advance on Glück's previous work" and "one of the year's outstanding books".
+Writing in Poetry, the poet and critic J. D. McClatchy said the book was "a considerable advance on Glück's previous work" and "one of the year's outstanding books".
 That same year, a fire destroyed Glück's house in Vermont, resulting in the loss of most of her possessions.